1eclerc/Shape-Detection-with-OpenCV/README.md

 ## 🪪 License

-This project is for educational use and exam demonstration purposes.
+This project is for educational use.